/ Movies /

 2016 07 20 Thrones has some batting average for pissing me off.
 The latest offense has to do with the literacy of these preposterous cultures.
 The Romans used written messages.
 So did King Alfred; but not the Danes and not the Celts and not the Saxons, not much anyway.
 Jeez, they consult each other about war in castle/churches that to date only the RC church had been able to afford.
 (Actually, I don’t think the RC could afford such extravagance either.

 It’s fiction, not history: commercial fodder, not myth.
 It’s formula writing, of course.
 So why do I bother to be offended.

 The boy’s archery is being tested.
 There should be some introduction to how physcally difficul archery is: at least for the long bow.
 You have to practice daily from childhood to maturity before cyou can hope to draw the bow let along hold it steady, know where to aim.
-So the boy is being tested and the little girl, ten years old of so, hits the bulls eye.
-What would the Yankees do to me if during a game, Ruth steps to the plate, even a boy Ruth, and I jump in a poach the pitch?
+So the boy is being tested and the little girl, ten years old of so, hits the bulls eye while the boy fumbles.
+What would the Yankees do to me if during a game, Ruth steps to the plate, even a boy Ruth, and I jump in and poach the pitch?